jtsage/jtsage-datebox/docs/api/hideContainer.md

 dyn: "True"
 ---

 Cause the original fieldcontain to be hidden on the page - really only appropriate with {% api_doc useInline %}.

 Also, this does no checks, it in fact hides the parent of the input element.
-So, test.
+So, test first.